-Figure 4.30: PM{10} monitoring results compared to air quality categories for the period, October 2002 - September 2003
+Figure 4.30: PM{10} monitoring results compared to air quality categories for the period, October 2003 - October 2004

 The higher results suggest there are air quality issues and potential for adverse human health effects in Wainuiomata during the winter.
 The likely sources of particulate pollution are domestic fires.
-Figure 4.31 is a photograph taken of smoke and haze lying in the Wainuiomata basin during the winter of 2002.